Album

-Most albums are recorded in a studio, making them studio albums, although they may also be recorded in a concert venue, at home, in the field, or a mix of places.
-The time frame for completely recording an album varies between a few hours to several years.
-This process usually requires several takes with different parts recorded separately, and then brought or "mixed" together.
+Most albums are recorded in a recording studio, making them studio albums, although they may also be recorded at a concert venue, at home, in the field, or in a mix of these and other places.
+The total time to record an album varies between a few hours and several years.
+Recording usually requires several takes of each track, each component piece of the album: in each track, different parts may be recorded separately, and then brought or "mixed" together.
 Recordings that are done in one take without overdubbing are termed "live", even when done in a studio.
-Studios are built to absorb sound, eliminating reverberation, to assist in mixing different takes; other locations, such as concert venues and some "live rooms", have reverberation, which creates a "live" sound.
-Recordings, including live, may contain editing, sound effects, voice adjustments, etc. With modern recording technology, artists can be recorded in separate rooms or at separate times while listening to the other parts using headphones; with each part recorded as a separate track.
-An album is generally considered to contain more tracks than an extended play (EP).
+Studios are built to absorb sound, eliminating reverberation, to assist in mixing different takes; other locations, such as concert venues and some "live rooms", have more reverberation, which creates a "live" sound.
+Recordings, including live, when published may contain editing, sound effects, voice adjustments, and other manipulations of the sound that was initially recorded.
+With modern recording technology, including multitrack recording, various artists collaborating on a track or album can be recorded in separate rooms or at separate times, perhaps while listening through headphones to certain other parts recorded earlier.

-Album covers and liner notes are used, and sometimes additional information is provided, such as analysis of the recording, and lyrics or librettos.
-Historically, the term "album" was applied to a collection of various items housed in a book format.
+Album covers and liner notes may accompany an album, the latter of these conveying additional information, such as song lyrics, biographical information on artists, analysis of the recording, or librettos in the case of classical music and opera recordings.

+Historically, the term "album" was applied to a collection of various items housed in a book or photo album format.
 In musical usage, the word was used for collections of short pieces of printed music from the early nineteenth century.
-Later, collections of related 78s were bundled in book-like albums (one side of a 78 rpm record could hold only about 3.5 minutes of sound).
-When LP records were introduced, a collection of pieces or songs on a single record was called an "album"; the word was extended to other recording media such as compact disc, MiniDisc, compact audio cassette, 8-track tape and digital albums as they were introduced.
+'Albums' of recorded sounds were first developed for recorded music in the early 20th century: individual 78 rpm records (78s), each side of which could contain some 3 minutes of sound (enough for a song, piece, or 'track') were physically collected together and sold in a bound book resembling a photo album.
+This format evolved after 1948 into vinyl long-playing (LP) records played at 33 1/3 rpm; these contained some 22 minutes of sound per side, giving an approximate 45 minutes of music per LP record.
+When these LPs were introduced, a collection of pieces or songs on a single record was called an "album"; the word was extended to other recording media such as compact disc, MiniDisc, compact audio cassette, 8-track tape and digital albums as they were introduced.
+An album would typically have more tracks than an extended play (EP) record, which might contain only a 'single' (a single track released on its own), or two or three songs released together.